selkhayri/School_District_Analysis/README.md

 ### Conclusion

-The % Passing Math, % Passing Reading, and % Overall Passing scores for the $630-644 spending range have all dropped considerably after the nullification of the 9th grade marks at Thomas High School.
-This indicates that Thomas High School falls in Medium range (1000-2000 students).
-It can also be concluded that the math and reading scores of the grade 9 students at Thomas High School are considerably higher than the average for schools in their school size.
+The % Passing Math, % Passing Reading, and % Overall Passing scores for the medium size range (1000-2000 students) have all dropped considerably after the nullification of the 9th grade marks at Thomas High School.
+This indicates that Thomas High School falls in Medium school size range.
+It can also be concluded that the math and reading scores of the grade 9 students at Thomas High School are considerably higher than the average for schools in their school size range.

 ## Scores by School Type